yardsale8/stat110_book/_sources/chp6_iverson/paired_test_with_bootstrap.rst

 Before we discuss using a bootstrap sample to run a hypothesis test, let’s set up the null and alternative hypothesis for these data.
-(For convenience, the research questions is given below.)
+(For convenience, the research question is given below.)

 .. admonition:: Research Question: